ACTIVE TRANSPORTATION PLANNING

 Cities, business, and relationships are improved when our interactions happen outside of cars

-No matter who you are or what your ability, income, you can have a safe choice in how you travel
+No matter who you are or what your ability, age, race, income, you can have a safe choice in how you travel

 Exercise can be an easy and free choice and built into one's daily routine